janousy/CPS-DevOps/srunner_setup.md

             destination.location.z = 200
             destination = destination.location
 ```
-- you may want to save your file in the same location as 'manual_control.py' provided by the scenario runner
+- you may want to save (or overwrite) your file in the same location as 'carla/PythonAPI/examples/automatic_control.py' provided by the carla repository
 - run the scenario:

 	```cd ~scenario-runner-root```
 	```python scenario_runner.py --scenario FollowLeadingVehicle_1 --reloadWorld --waitForEgo```

-- open another console and start the automatic control:
+- open another console and inject the autonomous agent:

 	```python automatic_control.py```